litebird/litebird_sim/docs/source/mapmaking.rst

    Toy-example of a TOD containing 7 samples.

    The figure shows how the seven samples observe each of the two pixels in the map.
-The vertical bars represent the direction of the attack angle ψ, which coincides with the polarization angle of the detector projected on the center of the pixel.
+The thick bars represent the direction of the attack angle ψ, which coincides with the polarization angle of the detector projected on the center of the pixel.